 General Science (36)

-Professors Achor, R. H. Smith, and Yedinak; Associate Professor Alspach No major is offered in this field.
+Professors Achor, Alspach, R. Smith, and Yedinak.
+No major is offered in this field.

-113 Sound, Music, and Hearing
+113 Sound, Music, and Hearing 4 credits

-4 credits

 A study of sound in everyday experience.
 Topics considered include the physical nature of sound, description and measurement of sound, physiological and perceptual aspects of hearing, characteristics of human speech, electronic sound systems, noise, and musical acoustics.
-Three class periods and one threehour laboratory period a week.
+Three class periods and one three-hour laboratory period a week.

+115 A World of Light and Color 3 credits

+A survey of the behavior of light and its roles in human experience.
+Topics to be considered include basic light phenomena, wave and photon models of light, color and color theories, light energy, effects of light on living matter, atmospheric effects, optical instruments, human vision and perception.

 116 Energy for the Future 4 credits

-A survey of energy forms and the physical principles governing the use of energy, followed by discussions on sources of energy, and on environmental and economic
+A survey of energy forms and the physical principles governing the use of energy, followed by discussions on sources of energy, and on environmental and economic costs.

-costs.
 Emphasis is placed on recent developments in the area of energy alternatives.
 Three class periods and one three-hour laboratory period a week.

 118 Man and the Weather 3 credits

 An interdisciplinary study of weather with emphasis on the science of meterology, and on the influence of weather on society and culture.
 Offered in alternate years.

+German (42)

+See Foreign Languages.